We wrote this Policy to help you understand:

 Third-Party cookies and information

-Our Site uses third-party cookies and tools from Adobe, Facebook, Google Analytics, Google Advertising Features, YouTube, and WordPress.
+Our Site uses third-party cookies and tools from Adobe, Facebook, Google Analytics, Google Advertising Features, YouTube, WordPress, and Fundraise Up.

 Facebook Business Tools: The Site also uses Facebook Business tools (“Facebook Tools” or “FB Tools”).
 FB Tools collect or receive information from our Site and then use that information to help us understand the effectiveness and use of our Site and our Site audience.
 You may opt out of the collection and use of your information for ad targeting by visiting the Digital Advertising Alliance’s Consumer Choice Tool.